mikaeltalberg/EB-Okonomi/BETA_DEPLOYMENT_PLAN.md

 ## 🎯 Your Approach: Smart & Sensible

-**Your plan:** Deploy current state to main as beta → Test API/SDK connections → Add paywall later
+**Your plan:** Deploy current state to master as beta → Test API/SDK connections → Add paywall later

 **My assessment:** ✅ **Excellent approach!** This is a solid incremental development strategy.